*Please Note: Must have a Medent Account to access

 Appropriate Use Criteria Update

 Protecting Access to Medicare

 Heard of the acronyms PAMA or CDSM?
-If not, listen closely over the next few months.
-On March 31, 2014, Protecting Access to Medical Act (PAMA) passed – and CMS was mandated by Congress to implement an Appropriateness Use Criteria (AUC) testing period using Clinical Decision Support Mechanisms (CDSM) beginning Jan 2020.
+If not, please read on.
+On March 31, 2014, Protecting Access to Medical Act (PAMA) passed on March 31, 204 – and CMS was mandated by Congress to implement an Appropriateness Use Criteria (AUC) testing period using Clinical Decision Support Mechanisms (CDSM) beginning Jan 2020.

 Frequently Asked Questions